sam-ludlow/mame-ao/README.md

 - Only ONE snap, the lastest taken, will be uploaded.
 - Snaps are uploaded when MAME exists, so you can manipulate them in the MAME snap directory if you don't like the last snap taken.
 - Snaps for the machine are moved from the MAME snap directory to `_SNAP`.
-- If you are launching from the shell use full format `machine@core software@list` this helps identify snaps, the UI does this anyway.
+- If you are launching from the shell use full format `machine@core software@list` to identify snaps, the UI does this anyway.
+- If you set the config `DisplayName` we will try to credit your snaps.

 The plan here is to make it easy for people to contribute snaps especially for software lists.